annaesvensson/yellow-help/style-guide.md

 * Use Markdown for text formatting, no tabs.
 * Use appropriate titles, e.g. `How to make a small website`, `Troubleshooting`, `Core 0.9.1`.
 * Descriptions should fit into one line, e.g. `Core functionality of your website`.
-* README files should start with a section explaining how to install an extension.
+* Readme files should start with a section explaining how to install an extension.
-* README files should use the following order for headings, all are optional:
+* Readme files should use the following order for headings, all are optional:
   `How to...`
   `Examples`
   `Settings`